rubymonsters/ruby-for-beginners/source/10-writing_methods.md

 Methods make code re-usable, by the way of packaging ("encapsulating") code and sticking a name on it.

-E.g. Ruby comes with lots of methods predefined - written by experienced programmers.
+As you have seen Ruby comes with lots of methods predefined - written by experienced programmers.
 So, unless you're studying computer science and you're faced with the exercise of implementing your own, complicated sorting algorithms for data collections, ... you'll just use the method `sort` that already comes defined for Arrays in Ruby out of the box.

 Ok, let's see what makes up a method, and how we can define our own ones.